royalgraphx/DarwinKVM/docs/docs/07-SingleGPUPassthrough/02-VManUpdate.md

 ## Example VM ready to start

 If you've gone ahead and verified everything, your IOMMU groups, and your multifunction GPU, you are now ready!
 Here's an example of what a completed GPU Passthrough Virt-Manager will look like.
-Note that in this example image, the BaseSystem.dmg is still included within the OPENCORE image.
+Note that in this example image, the BaseSystem.dmg is still included within the OpenCore image.

 <p align="center">
   <img src="../../assets/VManGPUPassthroughCompletedExample.png">